0xumarkhatab/0xumarkhatab/README.md

 Let's have a sneak-peak at what I've built in the public so far  :

 ### Only Solidity-based ( Solidity on Steriods )
-💠 [**EVM Swap Bridge**](https://github.com/0xumarkhatab/AnyChainSwap) - Swap your tokens across Ethereum,Binance,Polygon and Tron with Multiple Signature functionality
+💠 [**EVM Swap Bridge**](https://github.com/0xumarkhatab/AnyChainSwap) - Swap your tokens across Ethereum, Binance Smart Chain , Polygon and Tron with Multiple Signature functionality

 💠 [**Uniswap V2 Dex**](https://github.com/0xumarkhatab/UniswapV2Dex) - Create and Trade pairs by adding liquidity and swap methods using Uniswap V2 smart contracts.